 Another factor affecting compensation is whether you were partially responsible for the car accident.
 Missouri is a pure comparative fault state.
 That means you can pursue financial recovery for accident-related losses and expenses, but your settlement may be reduced by your percentage of fault.

 For instance, if it’s determined that you should be awarded $10,000, but you were 15% responsible, your award amount is decreased to $8,500.
 Because much needs to be considered when seeking compensation, it may be in your best interests to discuss your case with our car accident lawyers in St. Louis.

-We have handled numerous personal injury cases and know what a fair settlement looks like.
+We have handled numerous personal injury cases and accident claims; we know what a fair settlement looks like.
 Our team can evaluate your case and the offers made by the insurance company.
 We can let you know whether the amount is just and are prepared to negotiate with the insurer to protect your best interests.